SFDO-Tooling/CumulusCI/docs/tasks.rst

 ``-o restore_file RESTOREFILE``
 	 *Optional*

-	 Path to the state file to store the current trigger handler state.
+	 Path to the state file to store or restore the current trigger handler state.
+Set to False to discard trigger state information.
+By default the state is cached in an org-specific directory for later restore.

-	 Default: trigger_status.yml

 ``-o restore RESTORE``
 	 *Optional*

-	 If True, restore the state of Trigger Handlers to that stored in the restore file.
+	 If True, restore the state of Trigger Handlers to that stored in the (specified or default) restore file.

 **restore_tdtm_trigger_handlers**
 ==========================================